Canine Osteoarthritis

 What are the symptoms of osteoarthritis in dogs?

 The early signs of OA in dogs are often subtle and easy to miss.
-No matter how minor the changes may seem, they are too important to ignore because even the earliest changes could indicate that your dog is struggling with OA.
-The condition can get worse if left untreated.
+No matter how minor the changes may seem, don't ignore them as they could indicate your dog is struggling with OA.

-It's important to keep an eye on any changes because by the time the signs become more obvious - such as limping or avoiding normal behaviours - their condition has already progressed to a more severe stage.
+It's important to keep an eye on any changes because by the time the signs become more obvious -such as limping or avoiding normal activities –their condition may have already progressed to a more severe stage.

-Your dog might do their usual activities more slowly, or seem unsure and look for assistance.
+Your dog might do their usual activities more slowly, or seem reluctant and look for assistance.

 Your dog will still enjoy walking but may slow down or lag behind.